hifihedgehog/HIDMaestro/README.md

 using var ctrl2 = ctx.CreateController(stick);
 ```

-## Novel Techniques
+## Techniques

-HIDMaestro uses several techniques we haven't seen documented elsewhere in the virtual controller space.
+A few HIDMaestro techniques that are not well documented elsewhere in the virtual controller space.

 ### Velocity Usage Descriptor Trick

-**The technique that makes Xbox 360 trigger fidelity possible across all APIs.**

-Real Xbox 360 controllers have a combined trigger axis (Z) in DirectInput — both triggers share one axis.
-But browsers and WGI need separate trigger values.
-Every previous solution had to choose: correct DI (5 axes, combined) or correct browser (separate triggers, 6 axes).
+Real Xbox 360 controllers have a combined trigger axis (Z) in DirectInput: both triggers share one axis.
+Browsers and WGI need separate trigger values.
+Previous solutions had to choose: correct DI (5 axes, combined) or correct browser (separate triggers, 6 axes).

 HIDMaestro uses HID velocity usages (Vx and Vy, Usage Page 0x01, Usages 0x40/0x41) to carry separate trigger values in the same HID report.
-DirectInput doesn't map velocity usages to any axis slot — it sees 5 axes.
-GameInput/WGI enumerates them as additional axes and reads real separate trigger data via the GameInput registry mapping.
+DirectInput does not map velocity usages to any axis slot, so it sees 5 axes.
+GameInput/WGI enumerates them as additional axes and reads separate trigger data via the GameInput registry mapping.

-**Result: 5 axes and 10 buttons in DirectInput (matching real xusb22.sys), separate triggers in the browser (matching real XInput), all from one HID descriptor.**
+Result: 5 axes and 10 buttons in DirectInput (matching real xusb22.sys), separate triggers in the browser (matching real XInput), all from one HID descriptor.

 ### BTHLEDEVICE Bus Type Spoofing

 HIDAPI detects Bluetooth controllers by checking for `BTHLEDEVICE` in the device's CompatibleIDs.
-HIDMaestro sets this property from user mode during device creation — no Bluetooth hardware, no kernel bus driver.
+HIDMaestro sets this property from user mode during device creation, without Bluetooth hardware and without a kernel bus driver.

 SDL3 then uses its Bluetooth-specific controller parsing path, which handles the descriptor correctly.
 Without this spoof, SDL3's default parser produces zeros for certain virtual device configurations.